jdeschat/social-network/README.md

 To install this application, clone the code into your terminal for the respective repository.
 Then, install npm by entering the command ```npm install```  into the terminal.
 Install express and mongoose by entering ```npm i express``` and ```npm i mongoose``` into the command line, respectively.

 ## Usage
-1. Initialize npm: npm init -y
-2. Install npm: npm install
-3. Install express and mongoose: npm i express mongoose
+1. Install npm and dependencies: npm install
-4. Open Insomnia and test API GET, POST, PUT, and DELETE routes for thoughts, users, friends, and reactions
+2. Open Insomnia and test API GET, POST, PUT, and DELETE routes for thoughts, users, friends, and reactions

 ## Contributors
 To contribute to social-network, clone this repo locally and commit your code on a separate branch.